roubles/incognito/README.md

 If you want to temporarily disable 'incognito' open a terminal and run the 'openly' script and everything works as normal.

+NOTE: 'incognito' only works if your root account is not compromised.
+If a hacker has your root password, then the only way to prevent it is physically putting a piece of tape on the camera.

 ## Install

 ```